 Microsoft Teams can do the following to make your virtual meeting more productive:

 For more information, contact MCLA Tech Help for instructions on using Microsoft Teams.
-Please visit the section on “Presence” for further information on how to connect your event/ meeting with your club account.
+Please visit the section on “Campus Groups” for further information on how to connect your event/ meeting with your club account.

 Meeting or Hosting an Event In Person

 Clubs may meet or host an event in person if they can find a space that meets their occupancy and set-up needs.
 Masks remail optional around campus and individuals should decide to wear or nto wear masks based on their personal choice.